-Based on the results of the 2023 environmental monitoring program completed for the Norway Lake Waste Disposal Site, the following conclusions are provided:
+Based on the results of the 2024 environmental monitoring program completed for the Norway Lake Waste Disposal Site, the following conclusions are provided:

-- The groundwater flow direction at the site in 2023 was interpreted to be similar to historical interpretations in the overburden and bedrock aquifers.
-The predominant groundwater flow directions in the overburden and bedrock aquifers were interpreted to be to the northeast and southeast of the CAZ boundary. - Based on the results of the 2023 RUC assessment at the site, the site was interpreted to meet the intent of Ministry Guideline B-7 at the downgradient property boundaries to the north, northeast, south, and southeast of the site. - Groundwater in the overburden aquifer southwest of the site was interpreted to be impacted by road salt from winter road maintenance activities at the transfer station of the Norway Lake site and along Norway Lake Road. - Surface water quality in the vicinity of the site is historically assessed at the seasonally inundated creek/low-lying depressional area located to the north and east of the closed waste mound, at surface water locations SW-1 and background surface water location SW-4.
-In 2023, all surface water stations (SW1 and SW4) were dry, and samples could not be collected. - Historically, the downstream sampling location SW-1 was not interpreted to be significantly impacted by landfill-related factors and surface water quality was interpreted to meet PWQO. - Based on Township records, approximately 15,802 vehicles visited the Norway Lake WTS in 2023, and accepted approximately 26,787 bags of waste, 429 tonnes of municipal waste were collected at the site in 2023 and transported for final disposal to the approved waste disposal facility of GFL Environmental.
-Additionally, approximately 877 m3 of leaf and yard waste and 4,585 m3 of C&D and bulky waste were accepted at the Norway Lake WTS in 2023. - Recycling tonnage records indicated that 136 tonnes of Blue Box recyclables were collected including 67 tonnes of old commingled containers, 43 tonnes of mixed fibres, and 26 tonnes of old corrugated cardboard. - A recorded 136 tonnes of scrap metal, 96 refrigerant units and 8 tonnes of waste electronic and electrical equipment were collected from the depots at the Norway Lake WTS.
+- The groundwater flow direction at the site in 2024 was interpreted to be similar to historical interpretations in the overburden and bedrock aquifers.
+The predominant groundwater flow directions in the overburden and bedrock aquifers were interpreted to be to the northeast with a small component to the southeast from the area of the site entrace. - Based on the results of the 2024 RUC assessment at the site, the site was interpreted to meet the intent of Ministry Guideline B-7 at the downgradient property boundaries to the north, northeast, south, and southeast of the site. - Groundwater in the overburden aquifer southwest of the site was interpreted to be impacted by road salt from winter road maintenance activities at the transfer station of the Norway Lake site and along Norway Lake Road. - Surface water quality in the vicinity of the site is historically assessed at the seasonally inundated creek/lowlying depressional area located to the north and east of the closed waste mound, at surface water locations SW-1 and background surface water location SW-4. - Surface water monitoring and sampling is completed on a biennial basis.
+Sampling was last completed in June and September 2023.
+The next sampling is scheduled for spring and fall 2025. - Based on Township records, approximately 12,309 vehicles visited the Norway Lake WTS in 2024, and accepted approximately 26,677bags of waste.
+A recorded 453 tonnes of municipal waste were collected in 2024 and transported for final disposal to the approved waste disposal facility of GFL Environmental.
+Additionally, approximately 932 m3 of leaf and yard waste and 4,406 m3 of C&D and bulky waste were accepted at the Norway Lake WTS in 2024. - Recycling tonnage records indicated that 134 tonnes of Blue Box recyclables were collected including 61 tonnes of old commingled containers, 36 tonnes of mixed fibres, and 37 tonnes of old corrugated cardboard. - A recorded 91 tonnes of scrap metal, 36 refrigerant units and 6 tonnes of waste electronic and electrical equipment were collected from the depots at the Norway Lake WTS.
+286 tires were collected in 2024.

-5.1 Groundwater Monitoring 2024
+5.1 Groundwater Monitoring 2025

-No changes to groundwater monitoring are recommended for 2024.
+No changes to groundwater monitoring are recommended for 2025.
 Groundwater monitoring should continue to occur twice per year (May/June, August/September) and consist of the following (see Table 5):